Apprentice-CB/Apprentice-CB/README.md

 My name is Yewon Lee.
 I live in Seoul, South Korea.

-I got bachelor's degree at Department of Engineering at Sogang University, South Korea.
+I got bachelor's degree at Department of Electronic Engineering at Sogang University, South Korea.
 And I got master's degree at Signal Processing Systems.
-Lab (Advisor: Tai-kyong Song) at Sogang University (Graduated at 2023.02).
+Lab (Advisor: Tai-kyong Song) at Sogang University (Department of EE), (Graduated at 2023.02).
 My research field at master's course is ultrasound signal processing and system design.

 My interests are H/W design (including HDL coding and PCB and circuit schematic design), embedded systems (especially MCUs like Cortex M3), and parallel processings (CUDA, openCL, etc...).